balderdashy/sails-docs/Guide:-Deployment.md

+We are working hard on deck to get sails into ship shape.
+Currently, we don't have a built in solution to launching a "production" server of sails.
+We will be correcting that though.

-You'll want to take advantage of a tool that 'resurrects' your server if it crashes.  @techpines is working on bundling forever so you can run Sails as a daemon with `sails lift -d` in the next release.
+For now, You'll want to take advantage of a tool that 'resurrects' your server if it crashes.

-#### In the mean time, here's how you deploy in production mode:
+#### Here's how you deploy in production mode:

 + Install forever: `sudo npm install -g forever`